cdlib/eschol-ui/README.md

 2. Run `$ npm install` to install Node packages

-### Developing Files
+### Running Development Tasks

 * Cd to `eschol-ui`

-* While developing files in **/app**, run `$ npm run watch` to process live changes to the code
+* While developing UI Library files in **/app**, run `$ npm run watch` to process live changes to the code.
+After an initial delay, the UI Library will load at a "localhost" URL in a browser and will automatically reload during code changes.
+This URL can also be used on "mobile" devices simultaneously to verify the UI on small screens.

 * To create a finished build of the UI Library, run `$ npm run build`.
+This creates a **/dist** directory with all files optimized for deployment and integration.

 * To publish a finished build to GitHub Pages (currently at: [https://cdlib.github.io/eschol-ui](https://cdlib.github.io/eschol-ui)), run `$ npm run deploy`.
-This feature requires that GitHub Pages is configured on your GitHub account.
+This feature may require that GitHub Pages is [configured](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/) on your GitHub account.

 ## Getting Familiar with the Library's Assets

 Within this repository, the files and folders directly related to creating and maintaining UI elements are listed below.
-All other files and folders can be ignored:
+All other files and folders in the repo can be ignored:

 ```
 app
+├── dist (created during the build process)
 ├── images
 ├── jsx
 |   ├── components